How To Get Reviews On Amazon – Proven & Safe (UPDATED 2025)

 The Amazon Early Reviewer program is a service set up by Amazon to help new products get their first reviews.

-How it works: if you have Brand Registry, you can enroll products that don’t have any reviews yet, for $60 per product.
+How it works: if you have Amazon Brand Registry, you can enroll products that don’t have any reviews yet, for $60 per product.

 Amazon will contact buyers of your product and ask them to leave feedback, with an incentive of a small Amazon gift card (worth a few dollars) if they write a review.